Achyut-sudo/FrontalLobe/NueralNetwork.md

 # NueralNetwork

-A class of 'FrontalLobe' library to create and train a Artificial Nueral Network and then predict on the basis of the training.
+A class of 'FrontalLobe' library to create and train a Artificial Nueral Network classifier and then predict on the basis of the training.